spacemantheo/spacemantheo/README.md

 ## Hi there 👋
+My name is Theo, and I'm a Computer Science and Applied Mathematics major at Indiana University!
+- 🔭 I’m currently working on Pyrdle: A python remake of Wordle where the hints are trivia facts about planes.
+- 🌱 I’m currently learning Python for general programming and C and C++ for competitive programming.
+- 🤔 I’m looking for help with data structures and algorithms
 <!--
 **spacemantheo/spacemantheo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.